Hidetaka

 He sighed and closed his mouth.

 Suddenly, I understood.
-It was to save my young self.
+It was to save me when I was young.

 And that what he truly liked was me.